 Being agile is about more than software development.
-It's about building business processes that are easy to pivot and change.
-After effects from globalisation (and advances in technology) have forced modern businesses to confront markets of unprecedented dynamics.
+It’s about building business processes that are easy to pivot and change.
+After effects of globalisation (and advances in technology) have forced modern businesses to confront markets of unprecedented dynamics.
 By being more agile, organisations are able to adapt and evolve to meet these shifting markets.
 Old methods of doing business are no longer effective in the face of this widespread disruption.

 An agile executive is an executive able to commit easily to change.
 An agile executive is not dissuaded by disruption in their market; rather, they are able to view these disruptions as opportunities.
 Further, agile executives are able to learn from the core values of the agile manifesto in order to better improve their own business strategies.